suzaku-network/suzaku-core/README.md

 Default Collateral is a simple version of Collateral that has an instant debt repayment, which supports only non-rebase underlying assets.

 The implementation can be found [here](./src/contracts/defaultCollateral).

-## Technical Documentation

-Technical documentation can be found in the [symbioticfi/collateral](https://github.com/symbioticfi/collateral/tree/main/specs) repository.

 ## Security